instructure/instructure-ui/packages/ui-elements/src/Link/README.md

 **DEPRECATED:** Link will be removed from `ui-elements` in version 7.0.0.
 Use the [Link from ui-link](#Link) instead.

 ### Important Upgrade Notes
-Codemods are available to automatically update imports to the new package and handle the prop name changes listed below.
+Codemods will be available to automatically update imports to the new package.

-These props have been updated:
-- The `linkRef` prop will be removed in version 7.
-Use `elementRef` instead.
-- The `variant` prop has been changed to `color: ['link', 'link-inverse']`
-- The `disabled` boolean prop has been changed to `interaction: ['enabled', 'disabled']`
+The default behavior when `renderIcon` is used with `<TruncateText />` has changed in [Link from ui-link](#Link):
+Link now sets its `display` prop to `inline-flex` instead of `flex`.
+Please check all areas where you are using Link with TruncateText.
+(The `display` prop can be manually reset to `flex`, if needed.)

-ui-link](#Link) will also support a prop to control its text-decoration, to account for situations where Link is used within and without surrounding text.
-The following theme variables have been updated:
+[Link from ui-link](#Link) also supports a prop to control its text-decoration, to account for situations where Link is used within and without surrounding text.
+The following theme variables have been updated to accommodate this change:

 - `textDecoration` has been replaced with `textDecorationWithinText` and `textDecorationOutsideText`
 - `hoverTextDecoration` has been replaced with `hoverTextDecorationWithinText` and `hoverTextDecorationOutsideText`

-Finally, Link's default behavior when the `renderIcon` prop is used in conjunction with `<TruncateText />` has changed:
-Link will now set its `display` prop to `inline-flex` instead of `flex`.
-Please check all areas where you are using Link with TruncateText.
-(The `display` prop can be manually reset to `flex`, if needed.)
+### When to use Link

 `Link` is intended for presenting actions __inline with other content__, such as within headings or sentences.
 Typically those actions navigate the user to a different view.
 If the action is not presented within other content or is grouped with other similar actions, use a [Button](#Button) with variant="link".